Tikhon Zaitsev: Religious life

 After completing his military services, Zaitsev entered the Moscow Seminary, which he successfully completed in 1991.
 In the same year he was admitted to the Moscow Theological Academy, which he graduated in 1995, defending his inaugural dissertation on the dignity of the candidate of theology in the department "The Venerable Theodore Studites - teacher of the monastic order".
 After completing his studies at the Academy, Tikhon continued his work as a teacher in the Moscow seminary, where he taught liturgy, homiletics and Ancient Greek.

-On 25 March 1993 he was consecrated a priest by Patriarch Alexy II, and was shortly after tonsured a monastic monk by the Archimandrite Benedict (Knjasev), the first Prorector of the Moscow Spiritual Academy and the Seminary.
+On 25 March 1993 he was consecrated a priest by Patriarch Alexy II, and was shortly after tonsured a monastic monk by the Archimandrite Benedict (Knyazev), the first Prorector of the Moscow Spiritual Academy and the Seminary.
 He took the name Tikhon in honor of St. Tikhon, the previous Patriarch of all Russia.

 On 6 January 1996, he was ordained a hieromonk by Eugene (Reshetnikov).
 On Easter in 1996 Tikhon was awarded a pectoral cross by Patriarch Alexy II.
 On Easter in 1999, he was elevated to the rank of hegumen.

 On 24 December 2004 by the decision of the Holy Synod he was appointed a member of the Russian Spiritual Mission in Jerusalem, and on 6 October 2006 he was appointed head of the mission.

 On 8 October 2006 at the Assumption Cathedral of the Trinity Lavra of St. Sergius, Tikhon was elevated to the rank of Archimandrite by Patriarch Alexy II.